7th Indiana Cavalry Regiment

-The 7th Regiment Indiana Cavalry was a cavalry regiment that served in the Union Army during the American Civil War.
+The 7th Indiana Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.
+The regiment was originally mustered as infantry and designated as the 119th Indiana Infantry Regiment before being redesignated as the 7th Indiana Cavalry Regiment.

 Service

 The 7th Indiana Cavalry was organized at Indianapolis, Indiana, beginning February 22, 1863, and mustered on October 1, 1863, for three years service.

 The regiment was attached to District of Columbus, Kentucky, 6th Division, XVI Corps, Army of the Tennessee, December 1863.
 Waring's Cavalry Brigade, XVI Corps, to January 1864.
 1st Brigade, 1st Cavalry Division, XVI Corps, to June 1864.
 1st Brigade, 2nd Cavalry Division, District of West Tennessee, to November 1864.
 2nd Brigade, Wilson's Cavalry Corps, Military Division of Mississippi, to December 1864.
 1st Brigade, Cavalry Division, District of West Tennessee, to June 1865.
 Department of Texas to February 1866.

 The 7th Indiana Cavalry mustered out of service at Austin, Texas, on February 18, 1866.

 Detailed service

 The 7th Regiment left Indiana for Union City, Tennessee, on December 6, 1863.
 It then conducted an expedition to Paris, Tennessee, from December 14 to December 23, 1863.
 It saw action at Huntington, Tennessee, on December 27.